dotmesh-io/docs/hugo/content/install-setup/docker.md

 ```

 If the installation fails, please [report an issue](https://github.com/dotmesh-io/dotmesh).
-You can also experiment with our [online learning environment](/install-setup/katacoda/).
+You can also experiment in our [online learning environment](/install-setup/katacoda/).
 Thanks!

 ## What's next?